 - The registered owner of the vehicle, whose name is on the vehicle's title;

 - Who initially paid for or continues to pay for the vehicle;

 - The intention of the family member in question.

 How Does the Family Car Doctrine Help Accident Victims?

 If you are the victim of an accident and the court decides to apply the family car doctrine in your case, your recovery options could be expanded to policies that the parent, guardian, or family member may have.

-For more information about the family car doctrine or if you need to speak to an attorney about a car accident or personal injury, the award-winning car accident attorneys at Davis Law Group are here to help offering free case evaluations for accident victims and their families.
+For more information about the family car doctrine or if you need to speak to a Washington car accident attorney, the legal team at Davis Law Group is here to help, offering free case evaluations for accident victims and their families.

 To request your free case evaluation dial 206-727-4000 or use the chat or contact options on this page.